 - Spoon the batter into the bundt cake pan and smooth the top out with a rubber spatula.
 Bake for 50-60 minutes or until toothpick comes out clean.
 Start checking at 45 minutes, dark cake pan especially cook through faster.

 - While the cake is baking, stir together the lemon juice and sugar.
 Microwave or heat on a burner until warm but not hot, just warm enough to dissolve the sugar when you stir it.

 - When cake is out of the oven, run a knife around the edges of the cake pan, then invert cake onto a cooling rack (or directly onto your serving plate).
 If it doesn't come out easily, wait 5 minutes then try again, or see the post above for tips on getting cake out of a bundt pan.

 - Brush the glaze onto the hot cake, top and sides.
 Let it sink in, then brush some more glaze on and continue until all the glaze is used up.

-- Once the cake has cooled completely, make the icing by mixing together the powdered sugar, pinch of salt, and 2 tbsp of lemon juice.
-You want a thick glaze that you can spoon onto the cake, but if it's too thick to even pour you can add another tbsp of lemon juice to thin it out a little.
+- Once the cake has cooled completely, make the icing by mixing together the powdered sugar, pinch of salt, and 2 tablespoon of lemon juice.
+You want a thick glaze that you can spoon onto the cake, but if it's too thick to even pour you can add another tablespoon of lemon juice to thin it out a little.
 Drizzle the glaze all over the cake and enjoy!